 If you want to log in yourself to see your child's score report, use the email and password your child used when they set up their College Board online account.

 Once your child gets their score report, they should sit down with you and go over it.
 That way, you both know what to focus on to be ready for college.
-Score reports also indicate suitable AP or grade-level courses to take in the future.

 Frequently Asked Questions